scaldi/scaldi-website/learn.md

 }
 {% endhighlight %}

-It's not much different from what haw you are using Scaldi outside of the play application.
+It's not much different from the way you are using Scaldi outside of the play application.
 Nice thing about it is that you no longer need to make `Controller` a global singleton `object`, but instead it can be a plain `class`.

 One omportant thing that you now need to do is to prefix the controller class in the **conf/routes** file with `@`.